 Replacing and Refilling Your Sofa’s Cushions

 If the cushions are the only parts of your sofa that are sagging, you lucked out!
-You’ve made an investment in a quality couch or loveseat, replacing the seat cushions is a great, cost-effective way to keep your couch looking new with minimal effort.
+You’ve made an investment in a quality couch or loveseat, and replacing the seat cushions is a great, cost-effective way to keep your old couch looking new with minimal effort.

 The first step is to remove your attached cushions and unzip one to figure out what kind of cushions you have so you can repair, refill, or replace them properly.
 If your seat cushions contain loose filling, you can replace it with poly-fil which will help to improve support and fix your saggy couch issue.